Loto-Québec: Organization

 Loto-Québec employs more than 5,000 people including nearly 4,500 in its four casinos.

 The corporation has a program for the acquisition of contemporary Quebec art in its Collection Loto-Québec.
-The collection holds more than 4,900 works of art by some 1,200 Quebec artists.
+The collection holds more than 4,900 works of art created by roughly 1,200 Quebec artists.

 History

 In 1969, the Government of Quebec passed the Act respecting the Société des loteries du Québec, and created a government corporation to operate legalized games of chance in the province.
-The first draw made by the newly formed government corporation was held on March 14, 1970, and lottery, called Inter Loto, had a jackpot of C$125,000, while tickets cost $2.
+The first draw made by the newly formed government corporation was held on March 14, 1970, and the lottery, called Inter Loto, had a jackpot of C$125,000, while tickets cost $2.

 At the time, no law specified which level of government would have jurisdiction over the operation of games of chance.
 For this reason, the Government of Canada created a lottery in 1972 to finance the 1976 Summer Olympics to be held in Montreal.
 In 1976, that organization became known as Loto-Canada.
-However, due to sustained pressure by the provinces, Loto-Canada was dissolved in 1979, and the management and operation of games of chance fell under provincial jurisdiction.
-Provinces are however required to transfer a part of their lottery profits to the federal government.
+However, due to sustained pressure from the provinces, Loto-Canada was dissolved in 1979, and the management and operation of games of chance fell under provincial jurisdiction.
+Provinces are, however, required to transfer a part of their lottery profits to the federal government.
 In 2006, this transfer amounted to C$14.1 million.

-In 1976, Loto-Québec held its first million-dollar draw in a lottery called Super Loto.

-On June 12, 1982, Lotto 6/49 became the first pan-Canadian lottery, with a jackpot of C$500,000.

-Despite its humble beginnings, the corporation has since become one of the biggest of its kind in Canada.